Topics in the Grothendieck conjecture for hyperbolic polycurves of dimension 2: Notation and basic properties of the etale fundamental groups of hyperbolic curves

 \begin{dfn} Let $K$ be a field.
 We shall say that a scheme $X$ over $K$ is a variety if the morphism $X \rightarrow \Spec K$ is separated and of finite type with geometrically connected fibers. \end{dfn}

-\begin{note-dfn} \begin{enumerate} \item Let $K$ be a field.
-We write $G_{K}$ for the absolute Galois group of $K$. \item Let $p$ be a prime number $p$.
-We say that a field $K$ is a sub-$p$-adic field if there exists a finitely generated extenision field $L$ over $\Q_{p}$ and an injective homomorphism $\iota : K \rightarrow L$. \end{enumerate} \end{note-dfn}
+\begin{dfn} Let $p$ be a prime number.
+We shall say that a field $K$ is a sub-$p$-adic field if there exist a finitely generated extension field $L$ over $\Q_{p}$ and an injective homomorphism from $K$ to $L$. \end{dfn}